nearmap/libddog/docs/USER_GUIDE.md

 ### Deleting a dashboard

 You can delete a dashboard with `ddog dash delete-live`.
-Before deleting a snapshot is taken in case you change your mind and want to restore the dashboard.
+Before deletion a snapshot is taken in case you change your mind and want to restore the dashboard later.

 ```bash
 (monitoring-project) $ ddog dash delete-live -i m74-ng8-93x